Reflecting pool on UWA campus

 Collaboration

-Collaborate with scholars from across Australia and the world to address key issues and challenges and provide mentorship for early/mid-career researchers.
+Collaborate with scholars from across the globe to address key issues and challenges, and provide mentorship for early and mid-career researchers.

 Impact

-Enhancing awareness, knowledge and understanding of key issues and challenges facing Australia and the world via teaching, research, publications, and/or research grant applications.
+Enhancing awareness, knowledge and understanding of key issues and challenges facing Australia and the world through teaching and research.

 X